Immanuel St. Joseph's

-Mayo Clinic Health System - Mankato, formerly known as Immanuel-St. Joseph's Hospital, is a general medical and surgical hospital in Mankato, Minnesota.
+Mayo Clinic Health System - Mankato, formerly known as Immanuel-St. Joseph's Hospital, is a general medical and surgical hospital in Mankato, Minnesota, United States.
 It has been a part of Mayo Clinic since 1996.
 Immanuel-St. Joseph's was formed in 1969 from a merger between two Mankato hospitals, Immanuel Hospital (established 1906) and St. Joseph's Hospital (established 1898).
 The 239-bed hospital currently employs 3,302 employees, and is one of the largest employers in Mankato.
 On May 23, 2011, the hospital's name was changed from Immanuel-St. Joseph's Hospital to Mayo Clinic Health System - Mankato.

 MCHS-Mankato is a regional hub and the only hospital that provides acute care, primary care, continuous emergency care, a level II nursery, critical care, advanced trauma care, and specialized medicine in Southwestern or South Central Minnesota.
 MCHS-Mankato is the most capable hospital in all of Southern Minnesota other than the Mayo Clinic in Rochester.
 MCHS-Mankato is a designated level III trauma center by the American College of Surgeons, the toughest trauma credentialing agency in the world.

-Construction was completed in spring of 2024 on a 121-bed expansion that includes a new and expanded Intensive Care Unit, as well as a Progressive Care Unit to care for the most critically ill patients, A new Family Birth Center, including Labor and Delivery, Postpartum and Triage rooms, and cesarean surgical suite and a Level 2 nursery.
+Construction was completed in spring of 2024 on a 121-bed expansion that includes a new and expanded Intensive Care Unit, as well as a Progressive Care Unit to care for the most critically ill patients, a new Family Birth Center, including Labor and Delivery, Postpartum and Triage rooms, and cesarean surgical suite and a Level 2 nursery.
 With the expansion, the hospital has 239 beds, a figure that accounts for about two dozen older beds that will be phased out.